mohammedmaher05/practice1/README.md

 # practice1
-clone my repo and get an idea to explore
+Hi this is Maher..clone my repos and get an idea to explore